What Are the Steps To Getting a Green Card?

 There are several steps to getting an employment-based green card:

-- Employer gets a Prevailing Wage Determination (PWD) from the U.S. Department of Labor.
+- Employer gets a Prevailing Wage Determination (PWD) from the U.S. Department of Labor (DOL).
 This is an official certification of how much money the job typically makes.

 - The employer posts and recruits for the job and determines there are no qualified candidates within the U.S.

-- After posting the job and determining there are no qualified U.S. citizen candidates, the employer files a document called ETA Form 9089 (labor certification form) with the Department of Labor to request permission to hire the foreign individual for the job and awaits approval.
+- After determining there are no qualified U.S. citizen candidates, the employer files a document called ETA Form 9089 (labor certification form) with the DOL requesting permission to hire the foreign individual for the job and awaits approval.

 - Once permission is granted to hire the individual, the employer files Form I-140 (Petition for Alien Worker) to the USCIS to initiate the green card process.